Co-Curriculars and Affinity Groups

 Girls Who Code

 This co-curricular is for girls who have some interest in coding and want to further their knowledge.
 You do not need to have any coding experience, just a little interest.
-This club would be almost fully funded by the Girls Who Code program, complete with a "success specialist" who would ensure that we got everything we needed and all of the coding support we can get.
+This club would be almost fully funded by the Girls Who Code program, complete with a "success specialist" who would ensure that we got everything we needed and all of the coding support we could get.
 This is a great opportunity to explore the realm of coding--- whether it be learning how to design a website, creating an app, or even learning how to create good UI.
 Take advantage of this unique opportunity to learn a little bit more about coding and technology and how women/girls can make an impact in this field.

 Math Team (The Parallel Lions)